-Phase 4 (estimated 7 December to March 2019): Bristol Water to carry on works completing Draycott and return to Rodney Stoke and complete works through bends to Rodney Stoke Inn.
+Phase 4: Bristol Water to carry on works completing Draycott and return to Rodney Stoke and complete works through bends to Rodney Stoke Inn.

 All three utility firms are working closely with Somerset County Council to co-ordinate the works and minimise disruption.

 For example, while Wales & West Utilities are carrying out gas pipe upgrade works in Draycott, Bristol Water will work in Rodney Stoke under two-way traffic lights.